Community Sustainability, Resilience, and Preparedness

 Quantifying Causal Mechanisms to Determine How Protected Areas Affect Poverty Through Changes in Ecosystem Services and Infrastructure

 To develop effective environmental policies, we must understand the mechanisms through which the policies affect social and environmental outcomes.
 Unfortunately, empirical evidence about these mechanisms is limited, and little guidance for quantifying them exists.
-We develop an approach to quantifying the mechanisms through which legal protection of ecosystems affects areas a poverty.
+We develop an approach to quantifying the mechanisms through which legal protection of ecosystems affects areas of poverty.
 We focus on three mechanisms: changes in tourism and recreational services; changes in infrastructure in the form of road networks, health clinics, and schools; and changes in regulating and provisioning ecosystem services and foregone production activities that arise from land-use restrictions.

 COPEWELL: A Conceptual Framework and System Dynamics Model for Predicting Community Functioning and Resilience After Disasters